Skills session - using a compass

 Again, a local park or orienteering course is an ideal place to practice this, because the points are closer together than they would be on a 1:25,000 map.

 There are a host of other techniques that can be employed as well as taking bearings that ensure you stay on track, which are beyond the scope of this short piece.
-Check out the new edition of my book Navigation; Techniques and Skills for Walkersfor details and join me on a navigation course to turn the written word into a useful and practical skill that will make your days in the hills more enjoyable and safer.
+Check out my book Navigation; Techniques and Skills for Walkersfor details and join me on a navigation course to turn the written word into a useful and practical skill that will make your days in the hills more enjoyable and safer.